 These boundary areas will be largely maintained and enhanced with further wildflower grassland and mixed scrub, allowing the centre of the site to remain clear so as not to impact on site activities.
-It is also intended to retain the existing boundary trees, except one at the south of the site to accommodate the black sack tipping bay.
-These help to screen the development from neighbouring properties to the south and east, reducing visual impact.
+It is also intended to retain the majority if the existing boundary trees, except for two at the south of the site.
+These need to be removed to accommodate the black sack tipping bay and the connection to the riverside tow-path.
+6no. replacement trees have been accommodated within the development to compensate for this loss.
+The trees help to screen the development from neighbouring properties to the south and east, reducing visual impact.
+A further 6no. will be planted off-site.